tardisx/spritesheet_generator/README.md

+# ARCHIVED - 2025-05-23

+Due to GitHub's AI enshittification, this project has been moved to https://code.ppl.town/justin/spritesheet_generator

 # spritesheet_generator

 This is a simple program to generate a sprite tilesheet, in png format.
 For use with software such as [Tiled](https://www.mapeditor.org).